Ideal Triangulations and Once-Punctured Surface Bundles: Crushing and Inflating Triangulations

 \begin{theorem}[\cite{Jaco2003}] Suppose $\mathcal T$ is a triangulation of a compact, orientable 3-manifold $M$.
 Suppose $S$ is a closed normal surface in $\mathcal T$, $X$ is the closure of a component of the complement of $S$ containing no vertex of $\mathcal T$.
 If $\mathcal C_X$ is simple and $X \neq \mathbb P(\mathcal C_X)$ is a trivial combinatorial product, then $\mathcal T$ can be crushed along $S$ and the triangulation $\mathcal T^* = (\widetilde{\mathbf{\Delta}}^*, \mathbf{\Phi}^*)$ is an ideal triangulation of $X$.

 \end{theorem}

-If one crushes all cells of $\mathcal C_X$ except for the truncated tetrahedra, the obtained cell-complex is the same cell-decomposition of $M$ described in Section \ref{Norm} used to compute the boundary-slope of spun-normal surfaces.
-Attaching the cone over the unglued triangular faces of this cell-complex recovers the ideal triangulation $\mathcal T^*$ above.
+If one crushes all cells of $\mathcal C_X$ except for the truncated tetrahedra, the resulting cell-complex is the same cell-decomposition of $X$ described in Section \ref{Norm} used to compute the boundary-slope of spun-normal surfaces.
+Attaching the cone over the unglued triangular faces of this cell-complex recovers the ideal triangulation $\mathcal T^*$ of $X$ in Theorem \ref{FTC} above.